 This chapter provided an overview of today's industry practices in standardized automotive system software.
-Existing standards proposed by industry partnerships like OSEK/VDX, HIS, JasPar, and AUTOSAR, and by standardization authorities like ISO have been presented.
-Of all presented approaches, the AUTOSAR partnership which started off in May 2003 and aims at putting software modules according to the AUTOSAR standard into production vehicles by 2008 (BMW and Honda) [14] turns out to be the most promising one.

-This is on the one hand due to the fact that several of already approved standards used today (like OSEK OS and COM, HIS CAN driver, and ISO transport layer and diagnostics) heavily inspired the corresponding AUTOSAR standards, ensuring that the AUTOSAR standard is built on well-proven technology.
-On the other hand the AUTOSAR open standard has massive industrial backup: All AUTOSAR core members including seven of the world's biggest vehicle manufacturers accounting for about 55% of all vehicles produced are strongly committed to the project and plan to release tested and verified AUTOSAR 4.0 specifications together with the corresponding conformance test specifications by September 2009 [1].
+Existing standards proposed by industry partnerships like OSEK/VDX, ASAM, and AUTOSAR, and by standardization authorities like ISO have been presented.
+Of all presented approaches, the AUTOSAR partnership which started off in May 2003 and started putting software modules according to the AUTOSAR standard into production vehicles in 2008 (BMW being first to deploy AUTOSAR in its 7 series car followed by Daimler, Audi, VW, PSA and others) turns out to be the most promising one.
+This is on the one hand due to the fact that several of already approved standards used today (like OSEK OS and COM, ASAM XCP, and ISO transport layer and diagnostics) heavily inspired the corresponding AUTOSAR standards, ensuring that the AUTOSAR standard is built on well-proven technology.
+On the other hand the AUTOSAR open standard has massive industrial backup: All AUTOSAR core members including seven of the world's biggest vehicle manufacturers accounting for about 55% of all vehicles produced are strongly committed to the project and released the first revision of the AUTOSAR 4.1 specifications in March 2013, which will serve as a solid basis for future automotive software development.